migueltc13/project-CC/README.md

 If a packet arrives out of order, it is stored in a buffer until the missing packets arrive.
 When the missing packets arrive, the packets are reassembled in the correct order.

-***Q*: How does TCP handle lost packets?**

-*A*: TCP uses a retransmission mechanism to handle lost packets.
-If a packet is lost, the receiver will send a `NACK` to the sender.
-The sender will then retransmit the lost packet.

 ***Q*: How does TCP detect errors?**

 *A*: TCP uses a checksum to detect errors.
-The checksum is calculated by summing the bytes in the packet.
 If the checksum does not match the calculated checksum, the packet is *discarded*.

 ***Q*: How does TCP correct errors?**